 That's something that you probably never talked about.

-How about we make how about government, you know, solving the problems that impact the lives of the American people?
+How about we make, how about government, you know, solving the problems that impact the lives of the American people?

-You know, after eight years of adding millions to poverty, millions to the food stamp rolls, you know, the lowest labor participation rate, the worst recovery in 40 years, doubling our debt and just having nothing to show for it.
+You know, after eight years of adding millions to poverty, millions to the food stamp rolls, you know, the lowest labor participation rate, the worst recovery in 40 years, doubling our debt and having nothing to show for it, maybe now it's time that we focus on the people of this country and solve their problems.

-Moving Americans, America towards energy independence, that's going to create millions of high-paying career jobs.
+Moving Americans, America, towards energy independence, that's going to create millions of high-paying career jobs.

-But the people that are going to get the high-paying career jobs with the benefits from oil companies and coal companies and fracking companies, they're going to be pretty darn happy.
+Now, maybe these guys in suits, instead of boots, maybe they don't care that much about those people that are out of work or in dead-end jobs, but the people that are going to get the high-paying career jobs with the benefits from oil companies and coal companies and fracking companies, they're going to be pretty darn happy.

-And they're going to be able to get their first house and their second house, and they're going to be able to get a new car, and they're going to be able to take a vacation and go out to dinner and not have to worry about how much it's going to cost.
+And they're going to be able to get their first house and their second house, and they're going to be able to get a new car and they're going to be able to take a vacation and go out to dinner and not have to worry about how much it's going to cost.

-Because they've apparently either they've lost touch with where they came from, or they don't care.
+I don't ever hear these politicians ever talk this way because they apparently have either they've lost touch with where they came from or they don't care.

 And it's all about their power that they care about.

-We have some uh interesting developments as it relates to the memo uh that I want to get to here, and we'll be talking about it later in the program as well.
+We have some interesting developments as it relates to the memo that I want to get to here.

-Um, so the FBI released a statement on the memo.
+So the FBI released a statement on the memo.

-Now, let me let me backtrack.
+Rod Rosenstein, now, let me backtrack.

-The demands by the House Intel Committee for documentation from the Department of Justice, it took nearly a year for them to hand over the basic fundamental and simple things that were being asked for by the House Intel Committee.
+The demands by the House Intel Committee for documentation from the Department of Justice, it took nearly a year for them to hand over the basic, fundamental, and simple things that were being asked for by the House Intel Committee.

 This is where we get the struck page memos.